-A number of factors may affect Husqvarna’s operations in terms of operational and financial risks.
-Operational risks are managed by the operative units, and financial risks by Group Treasury.
+A number of factors may affect Husqvarna Group’s operations in terms of operational and financial risks.

-Demand for the Group’s products is also dependent on weather conditions.
+Short term, demand for the Group’s products is dependent on weather conditions.
 Dry weather can reduce demand for such products as lawn mowers and tractors, but can stimulate demand for watering products.
 Demand for chainsaws normally increases after storms and during cold winters.

-Financial risks refer primarily to currency exchange rates, interest rates, financing, and credit risks.
+Financial risks refer primarily to currency exchange rates, interest rates, financing, tax and credit risks.
 Risk management within the Husqvarna Group is regulated by a financial policy established by the Board of Directors.
-A higher indebtedness resulting from the seasonality of the Group’s operations involve greater exposure to changes in exchange rates and interest rates, as well as financing risks.

-For more information on risk factors and risk management, see the Annual Report.
+For further information on risks and uncertainty factors, see the Annual Report.